-On April 17, 2013, Saraiva urged members of the National Parliament and the Brazilian Ministry of Foreign Affairs to act responsibly and with urgency to revise existing international treaties limiting construction among countries sharing the border of the Amazon Basin.
+On April 17, 2013, Saraiva urged members of the National Parliament and the Brazilian Ministry of Foreign Affairs to act responsibly and with urgency to revise the existing international treaties limiting construction in countries sharing the border of the Amazon Basin.
 These treaties are outdated, out of touch with reality and create difficulties for full regional integration.
-He highlighted this in an article published on the site ‘People of Opinion’. www.gentedeopiniao.com.br
+He highlighted this in an article published on the news website Gente de Opinião (https://www.gentedeopiniao.com.br).

 Education for Environmental Awareness

-Inclusion of Ethics Course of Study and Conflict Resolution
+Inclusion of Ethics and Conflict Resolution Courses

 Control of the Brazilian Consular Service

 With the intention of making the activities of the employees of the Ministry of Foreign Affairs (Itamaraty) more efficient, Samuel Saraiva drafted the proposal that would make it mandatory for consular offices to freely distribute service evaluation forms to Brazilians residing abroad, allowing them to express their degree of satisfaction with the provision obtained.
 The proposal was presented to Senator Alvaro Dias (PSDB-PR).

 These forms would also allow the inclusion of complaints and comments, protecting the confidentiality of the information, and should contain the contact address or email of the Chamber of Deputies, the Senate and the Federal Public Ministry.
 The proposal was posted on May 11, 2011, on the website www.gentedeopiniao.com.br.

 Data Unification System for Brazil’s Public Health Services